Yom Kippur War: Egyptian–Israeli Camp David Accords

 The Yom Kippur War upset the status quo in the Middle East, and the war served as a direct antecedent of the 1978 Camp David Accords.
 The impetus for the talks came when United States President Jimmy Carter invited both Sadat and Begin to a summit at Camp David to negotiate a final peace.
-The talks took place from September 5–17, 1978.
+The talks took place from 5–17 September 1978.
 Ultimately, the talks succeeded, and Israel and Egypt signed the Egypt–Israel Peace Treaty in 1979.
-Israel subsequently withdrew its troops and settlers from the Sinai, in exchange for normal relations with Egypt and a lasting peace, with last Israeli troops exiting on April 26, 1982.
+Israel subsequently withdrew its troops and settlers from the Sinai, in exchange for normal relations with Egypt and a lasting peace, with the last Israeli troops exiting on 26 April 1982.

 The Accords resulted in the Egypt–Israel peace treaty, the first ever between Israel and an Arab state.
 According to George Friedman, the war gave the Israelis increased respect for the Egyptian military and decreased their confidence in their own, and caused the Israelis to be uncertain whether they could defeat Egypt in the event of another war.
-At the same time, the Egyptians recognized that despite their improvements, they were defeated in the end, and became doubtful that they could ever defeat Israel militarily.
+At the same time, the Egyptians recognized that despite their improvements, the Israelis survived in the end, and became doubtful that they could ever defeat Israel militarily.
 Therefore, a negotiated settlement made sense to both sides.
 Many in the Arab world were outraged at Egypt's peace with Israel.
 Sadat, in particular, became deeply unpopular both in the Arab world and in his own country.
 Egypt was suspended from the Arab League until 1989.
 Until then, Egypt had been "at the helm of the Arab world".